lanceman2/Quickstream_dev/README.md

   stop state.
-- **destroy** in reverse load order, all remaining filter modules *destroy* functions are called, if they exist, and then they are unload.
+- **destroy** in reverse load order, all remaining filter modules *destroy* functions are called, if they exist, and then they are unloaded.
-- **return**: no processes are running.
+- **return**: no process is running.

-The stream may cycle through the flow state loop any number of times, depending on your use, or it may not go through the flow state at all, and go from pause to exit.
+The stream may cycle through the flow state loop any number of times, depending on your use, or it may not go through the flow state at all, and go from pause to exit; which is a useful case for debugging.

 ### Filter